bigpandaio/ansible-workshop/workshop/1_Why-Hello-There-Playbooks.md

 Let's run that again now

 ```
-ansible-playbook -i ansible/hosts ./workshop/complete_examples/0_initial.yml
+ansible-playbook -i ansible ./workshop/complete_examples/0_initial.yml
 ```

 ```
 TASK: [Ping server] ***********************************************************
-ok: [ansible-workshop-vagrant]
+ok: [ansible-workshop]
 ```

 Ok, that's a bit slimmer and better.

-**NOTE:** That can be disabled permantly in the ansible configuration, see [here](http://docs.ansible.com/intro_configuration.html#nocows) for details.
+**NOTE:** That can be disabled permanently in the ansible configuration, see [here](http://docs.ansible.com/intro_configuration.html#nocows) for details.
 Although all the cool kids are using `export ANSIBLE_COW_SELECTION=random`

 #### Enough with the Cows, what did we do here exactly?

-We ran `ansible-playbook`, with the parameter `-i`, which tells `ansible-playbook` where to find an inventory file.
+We ran `ansible-playbook`, with the parameter `-i`, which tells `ansible-playbook` where to find an inventory file/directory.
 Then we stated the playbook we want to run.

 #### What's an inventory?

 An inventory is a configuration file that states the hosts to be used, where you also can state groups of servers, and override parameters for hosts and/or groups.
-In our case it's an executable python file that returns the current Vagrant vms.
+In our case it's an executable python file that returns the current docker container we are using.

 #### Ok, what was that we ran?